Pilot Year 2019

 Kia grew up in Harlem, NY attending struggling schools until her father made the sacrifice of relocating simply to access a better education for his daughter.
 She went on to attend Howard University, North Carolina Central University, and Canisius College, earning multiple degrees in Psychology and Childhood Education.
 She has taught in traditional and charter schools alike, and she is an alumnus of Teach For America.
 She also completed a highly-selective fellowship for aspiring charter school leaders of color at the Freedom Fellows Institute in Memphis, TN.

-Kia will be the founding leader of LIFE Academy, located in Montgomery, AL. LIFE Academy will be a K-8 charter school emphasizing trauma-informed instructional practices rooted in a culturally-responsive curriculum; the school will instill civic awareness and social-emotional health in its students in an environment where students are empowered and equipped to have agency over their education.
+Kia is the founding leader of LIFE Academy, located in Montgomery, AL. LIFE Academy will be a K-8 charter school emphasizing trauma-informed instructional practices rooted in a culturally-responsive curriculum; the school will instill civic awareness and social-emotional health in its students in an environment where students are empowered and equipped to have agency over their education.
+In January of 2020, the charter application was approved by Montgomery Public Schools, making it the first startup charter to be authorized by a local district.

 Darren Ramalho | Perry County